iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.1.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.stopcovid 2 reviews"/>
 </p>

+> Works great on my Pixel 3 XL, however it doesn't work on my Pixel 1.
+It says unsupported.
+Is there a list of supported/unsupported phones?<br> :date: __2020-11-22 23:31:39__

+> Im having problem with going In the app. it keeps saying Error and logs out. can i get some help.
+Thanks Bye<br> :date: __2020-11-21 20:40:46__

+> Been using this since day one.
+Finally frustrated enough to write my review.
+Really upsetting that this causes interference with other bluetooth uses of my phone, specifically my headset for hands-free calling.
+Sometimes im the middle of a call, or while getting navigation instructions while driving.
+I'm continuously having to reset my bluetooth in order to work around this poorly programmed monstrosity.
+If I had any alternative, I'd be using that instead.<br> :date: __2020-11-21 02:02:40__

+> Blue Tooth keeps getting turned off.
+I have to turn back on<br> :date: __2020-11-20 18:17:40__

+> "COVID Alert does not use GPS or location services" Except is does require location to be turned on.
+Maybe not talking but certainly will drain a battery quicker.<br> :date: __2020-11-19 19:28:20__

+> It only works if you've been exposed for fifteen minutes while within six feet of someone.
+But it only takes a few seconds for exposure so what good is that.
+Oh well<br> :date: __2020-11-19 00:28:08__

 > Cant disable notifications for bluetooth/location setting warnings, even in the phone's settings.
 Every time you enable of disable bluetooth or location on your device you'll get a bright red icon in your notification bar.
 Too annoying to use.<br> :date: __2020-11-15 03:36:19__

 > This is totally crazy, trying to dow load your app has been on verifying for 15 mins 🤦‍♀️<br> :date: __2020-11-15 02:43:40__